Hanyang 88: History

 This firearm was a rifle directly patterned on the German Gewehr 88 and was initially fielded by the New Armies of the Qing Dynasty.
 From the start of production in 1895, the Type 88 was modified twice to improve performance in 1904 and in 1930.
 It served as one of the standard battle rifles used by the National Revolutionary Army from its founding in 1925 until the late 1940s, after the end of World War II.

-Japanese forces in China captured large amounts of Hanyang 88s and issued them to second-line units and collaborationist Chinese troops.
+Japanese forces in China captured large numbers of the Hanyang 88s and issued them to second-line units and collaborationist Chinese troops.
 It was also used by the Chinese Communists, who not only used it during the same time period, but also during the Korean War.
 Some were reportedly supplied to the Viet Minh.

 Production of the rifle ceased in 1944, 1.1 million rifles having been produced.

 Initially manufactured at Hanyang Arsenal, production was moved to the 21st Arsenal in Chongqing after Wuhan fell to Japanese forces in 1938.
 Further production halted when the Chiang Kai-Shek rifle was instead being produced in 1944.

 When the rifles were used by the People's Liberation Army, they were either used by militia forces or were used as training/drill rifles.

+As part of the Sino-Soviet split, China supplied surplus Hanyang 88s to the Afghan Mujahideen during the Soviet-Afghan War.

 Design

-The Hanyang 88 was essentially a copy of the Gewehr 88, with a few minor differences, including the absence of the barrel shroud, and an extension of the bayonet.
+The Hanyang 88 was essentially a copy of the Gewehr 88, with a few minor differences taken from the Mannlicher M1904, including the absence of the barrel shroud, and an extension of the bayonet.
 It was a bolt-action rifle that cocked on opening, and its Mannlicher-style magazine could hold 5 7.92×57mm Mauser rounds.
 The magazine was loaded by using a 5-round en-bloc clip.
 When the last round was chambered, the clip would fall out of the magazine via a hole in the bottom.
 It can also be equipped with a bayonet.

 The main advantage of this kind of loading mechanism was that it allowed the user to reload very quickly.
 The disadvantages, however, were that the hole in the magazine could allow dirt to get in, thus possibly causing reliability issues.

 In 1904, the rifle's design was changed to remove the barrel shroud and more wood placed on it to protect the person's hands from being burned.
 Other changes included the rear sight based on the Kar98.

 Although the 5-round en-bloc clips of Hanyang 88 can accept the new round, mass conversion of Hanyang 88 to accept the spitzer bullet, despite having been planned, did not take place.

 The Hanyang 88 also had a carbine variant, which was shorter and lighter, albeit with inferior accuracy and range, similarly to the Gewehr 1891 carbine and a short rifle variant.